-What to Consider When Buying an Air Fryer PLUS The 5 Best Air Fryers
+What to Consider When Buying an Air Fryer in 2022 PLUS The 5 Best Air Fryers that Cook Evenly

 What is an Air Fryer?

-An air fryer is exactly what it says it is.
-It’s a way to fry food using hot air… think of it as a mini convection oven.
-The heating element generates hot air, and a powerful fan circulates the air thru a small chamber and cooks food faster… if the food is fatty or has oil on it, it does a fantastic job crisping it up.
+An air fryer is essentially a mini convection oven.
+The heating element generates hot air, and a powerful fan circulates the air thru a small chamber.
+As a result, food cooks faster and if the food is fatty or has oil on it, it does a fantastic job crisping it up.

-When you cook foods in an Airfryer, you are able to use significantly less oil than you would if you were frying normally.
+When you cook foods in an air fryer, you are able to use significantly less oil than you would if you were frying normally (I’m talking teaspoons rather than quarts of it!).
 What happens is that the hot air inside of the fryer moves around so quickly that it simulates a real fryer.
 Frying in an air fryer reduces fat by 75%! as compared to frying with oil.
 Hello!

 Unlike deep frying, there are no oil deposits used to cook food, just air!
 Another awesome thing is that you can bake, broil, grill, and roast in an air fryer as well!
 There are many new air fryer recipes with easy ways to use this new appliance!